 Introduction

-As MT initiative (MTI) ideas are being collected and progress through the stage gate approval process, their potential impacts on RA market program(s) and C&S implementation should be carefully considered.
-The MTWG suggests applying the framework described in this section to identify overlaps, find opportunities for collaboration, and where necessary, help resolve conflicts between MTIs and RAcq and/or C&S program(s).
+As MTI ideas are being collected and progress through the stage-gate approval process, their potential impacts on RA program(s) and C&S implementation should be carefully considered.
+The MTWG suggests applying the framework described in this section to identify overlaps, find opportunities for collaboration, and where necessary, help resolve conflicts between MTIs and RA and/or C&S program(s).

-The MT-PA, and any impacted PA(s), third-party implementer(s) of RAcq programs (3PI), and C&S teams each have a role in charting a course that enhances the efficiency outcomes (potentially including savings as well as equity, grid support and other objectives) of the proposed MTI as well as of RAcq and C&S programs.
-Each may also have a role in eliminating or minimizing and mitigating any conflict between the MTI and RAcq/C&S programs.
+The MTA(s), and any impacted PA(s), 3P Implementers (3PIs) of RA programs, and C&S teams each have a role in charting a course that enhances the efficiency outcomes (potentially including savings as well as equity, grid support, and other objectives) of the proposed MTI as well as of RA and C&S programs.
+Each may also have a role in eliminating or minimizing and mitigating any conflict between the MTI and RA/C&S programs.
 The MTWG recommends that these parties are provided every opportunity to work collaboratively toward these objectives.
-While the CPUC is the ultimate arbiter in the event of conflict between an MTI and RAcq/C&S program(s), customers and California’s policy objectives for the energy system will be best served if the MT-PA, PA, 3PIs and C&S teams can optimize outcomes amongst themselves.
+While the CPUC is the ultimate arbiter in the event of conflict between an MTI and RA/C&S program(s), customers and California’s policy objectives for the energy system will be best served if the MTA(s), PA, 3PIs, and C&S teams can optimize outcomes amongst themselves.

 Overview

-The MTWG proposes a multi-step framework for addressing MTI overlaps with RAcq/C&S programs.
+The MTWG proposes a multi-step framework for addressing MTI overlaps with RA/C&S programs.
 The framework is discussed in further detail in subsequent sub-sections below.

 Identify Overlaps.
-During the process of identifying and developing any MTI, the MT Program Administrator (MT-PA), working with the MTI proposer(s), relevant PA(s), 3PIs, C&S teams and other stakeholders, will evaluate whether, and to what extent, the proposed MTI might overlap with any RAcq/C&S programs.
+During the process of identifying and developing any MTI, the MTA(s), working with the MTI proposer(s), relevant PA(s), 3PIs, C&S teams and other stakeholders, will evaluate whether, and to what extent, the proposed MTI might overlap with any RA/C&S programs.

 Select MTIs to Enhance Positive and Minimize Negative Overlaps.
-The MT-PA, during the process of identifying and developing any MTI, will consider the nature and extent of overlap with RAcq/C&S implementation programs as part of the MT selection process, seeking opportunities for positive overlaps and the elimination or reduction of negative overlaps.
+The MTA(s), during the process of identifying and developing any MTI, will consider the nature and extent of overlap with RA/C&S implementation programs as part of the MT selection process, seeking opportunities for positive overlaps and the elimination or reduction of negative overlaps.

 Collaboration to Enhance Outcomes.
-The MT-PA, MTI proposer(s), and relevant PA(s), 3PI(s) and C&S implementation team(s) will work collaboratively together to find ways for the proposed MTI and affected RAcq/C&S programs to work synergistically, increasing value to customers and the energy system and promoting a robust and competitive market for efficiency.
+The MTA(s), MTI proposer(s), and relevant PA(s), 3PI(s) and C&S implementation team(s) will work collaboratively together to find ways for the proposed MTI and affected RA/C&S programs to work synergistically, increasing value to customers and the energy system and promoting a robust and competitive market for efficiency.

 Informal Dispute Resolution.
-The MT-PA, PA, 3PI(s)/C&S teams and relevant MTI proposer(s) would engage in informal discussions intended to find project-by-project solutions to any conflicts.
+The MTA(s), PA, 3PI(s)/C&S teams and relevant MTI proposer(s) would engage in informal discussions intended to find project-by-project solutions to any conflicts.

 Formal CPUC Alternative Dispute Resolution Procedures.
-If a conflict remains after the informal discussions, the MT-PA, PA, 3PI or C&S team(s), or MTI proposer(s) may invoke expedited CPUC resolution procedures.
+If a conflict remains after the informal discussions, the MTA(s), PA, 3PI or C&S team(s), or MTI proposer(s) may invoke expedited CPUC resolution procedures.
 The CPUC would be the ultimate arbiter in the event the parties cannot resolve the dispute themselves.

 Types of Overlap

 Overlap issues may take many forms, both positive and negative; it is impossible to foresee all of the potential overlaps, as we cannot forecast all of the potential MTIs.
-Ideally, overlaps could enhance the benefits realized from RAcq/C&S programs as well as those from the MTIs.
-An MTI might also conflict with an RAcq/C&S program; it may or may not promise equal or superior benefits, and the degree of certainty of its benefits may also vary significantly.
+Ideally, overlaps could enhance the benefits realized from RA/C&S programs as well as those from the MTIs.
+An MTI might also conflict with an RA/C&S program; it may or may not promise equal or superior benefits, and the degree of certainty of its benefits may also vary significantly.
 Conflicts could include: